-We believe that cash from future revenues from acquired pharmaceutical products, medical devices and/or income generating assets, net of operating expenses, debt service and income taxes, plus cash on hand, will be sufficient to fund our operations over the next several years.
+We believe that cash on hand and cash from future revenues from acquired pharmaceutical products, medical devices and/or income generating assets, net of operating expenses, debt service and income taxes, will be sufficient to fund our operations over the next several years.
 Our continued success is dependent on our ability to acquire new pharmaceutical products or companies, and the timing of these transactions, in order to provide recurring cash flows going forward that support our business model, and service our debt.

-We continuously evaluate alternatives to create value for our stockholders, including, for example, by investing in late clinical or early commercial stage products or companies with attractive revenue growth potential, selling certain assets through optimally timed exit strategies, buying back our convertible notes, repurchasing our common stock or potentially selling our company.
+We continuously evaluate alternatives to create value for our stockholders, including, for example, by investing in late clinical-stage or early commercial-stage therapeutics with attractive revenue growth potential, selling certain assets through optimally timed exit strategies, buying back our convertible notes, repurchasing our common stock or potentially selling our company.